KDE/documentation-develop-kde-org/content/hig/icons/monochrome/action.md

 {{< compare >}}
 {{< do src="/hig/action-colour-do.png" >}}
-Use Shade Black as your icon's base--- this color is neutral and has the most contrast against a white background.
+Use Shade Black as your icon's base — this color is neutral and has the most contrast against a white background.
 {{< /do >}}
 {{< dont src="/hig/action-colour-dont.png" >}}
-Don’t use a bright color for your icon’s base—this distracts the user without adding extra information to your icon.
+Don’t use a bright color for your icon’s base — this distracts the user without adding extra information to your icon.
 {{< /dont >}}
 {{< /compare >}}